DoTheEvo/selfhosted-apps-docker/gatus/readme.md

 declares what to monitor.
 Instead of clicking through a web site, filling text inputs, checking checkboxes, marking radio buttons,...
-**gatus uses a single config file** which makes it easy to backup, or fast deploy somewhere, or even automate.<br>
+**gatus uses a single config file** which makes it easy to backup, or fast deploy somewhere, or even automate.

 Written in golang, this deployment uses sqlite for database, but can work with postgress or just live in memory.